Simple Metrics Every Tech CEO Should Track (Without Needing a Data Team)

 • Expansion revenue offsets churn.

-• Strong NRR is a key factor in SaaS valuations.
+• Strong NRR is a key factor in Tech valuations.

 Anything above 100% means your customer base is growing without new sales.

-According to Bessemer Venture Partners’ State of the Cloud report, best-in-class SaaS companies target NRR above 120%, showing how powerful expansion revenue can be for growth (BVP Cloud Report).
+According to Bessemer Venture Partners’ State of the Cloud report, best-in-class Tech companies target NRR above 120%, showing how powerful expansion revenue can be for growth (BVP Cloud Report).

 Sales Cycle Length